 DGR 2019 Chester, UK – Engines Start

-Following the safety briefing and awards for the top three fundraisers, it was engines start at 11 am.
+Following the safety briefing and awards for the top three fundraisers, it was ‘engines start’ at 11 AM.
 Cue the cacophony of burbling exhausts from idling engines.
-I’m certain you’ll agree, for a two-wheel aficionado that sound surpasses (in attractiveness) that of any symphony played by any orchestra, anywhere.
+For a two-wheel aficionado, it’s a sound that surpasses any symphony played by any orchestra, anywhere.

-Music of sorts in our ears, off we went, rumbling through the ancient Roman city of Chester like a Celtic guerilla resistance.
-Yet, a slightly abridged route was taken, owing to a visit by a senior royal dignitary.
-Princess Royal, I believe, on duty greeting the crew of HMS Albion.
+Music of sorts in our ears, off we rumbled through the ancient Roman city of Chester, like a marauding Celtic guerilla resistance.
+Yet, a slightly abridged route was taken, owing to a visit by a senior royal dignitary – the Princess Royal, greeting the crew of HMS Albion.

 As the ride progressed, threatening clouds loomed overhead – though undeterred, the squadron of the dapperly-tweeded cruised towards Cheshire Farm Ice Cream via the A41.
 Reaching the first waypoint, seemed signal enough for the clouds overhead to make good on previous threats.